Le Sommeil: Description

 The painting shows two naked women lying asleep on a bed entwined in an erotic embrace.

 The setting is a bedroom with various textiles and ornamental furnishing.
 In the background there is a dark blue velvet curtain and in the right corner a table with a decorative flower vase.
 In the foreground is a small wooden table holding three items – a colored flacon (a small vessel), a transparent crystal vase, and a cup.
 Except for these few furnishings, there is nothing in the painting to overshadow the main image – the women.

-One of the sleeping women is redhead, the other is brunette.
+One of the sleeping women is a redhead, the other is a brunette.
 For color contrast, Courbet worked curves between the women.
 A broken pearl necklace and a hairpin scattered in the bed reference the nature of their previous activity.

 Analysis

 The painting was inspired by Charles Baudelaire's poem "Delphine et Hippolyte", from his collection Les Fleurs du mal.
 Le Sommeil has been interpreted as a realist painting, detailing the bodies without glossing over their imperfections.